SonTrungTo/Kubernetes_In_Action/chapter4/README.md

 - Or `kubectl edit rs <rs_name>`.
 - The latter is called `declarative` approach, and it's less error-prone.
 - `kubectl delete rs <rs_name> --cascade=false` to prevent deletion of pods.

+## ReplicationSets
+- Is an upgraded version of ReplcationControllers, making RC oudated.
+- vs RC: has more expansive pods selector (multiple selector, label exists, etc...)